theforeman/foreman-documentation/CONTRIBUTING.md

 ## Maintainers

 * help less experienced community members with git, Github, PRs, asciidoc, and asciidoctor.
-* expect a basic effort in contributions.
+* expect a basic effort in contributions, including the [pull request template](PULL_REQUEST_TEMPLATE.md) being filled out.
 * only merge PRs if the Github Actions are green.
 * read the proposed change and make friendly and helpful comments.
 * ping community members with more experience if they are unsure about specific details.